Logan's War: Bound by Honor

 Logan's War: Bound by Honor is a 1998 American made-for-television action film directed by Michael Preece.
 It was written by Walter Klenhard, based on a story he wrote with Chuck Norris and his brother Aaron.
 Chuck Norris also starred in the film, with Eddie Cibrian and Joe Spano.
+The film premiered on November 1, 1998, on CBS.